-Within a palliative care episode there can be many phases.
-Phases must be reported in date sequence.
+Within a palliative care episode there can be many phases that be reported in date sequence.
 The SANADC will accept a maximum of eleven phases of care.
-Any more than eleven phases of care do not contribute to the NASNAP classification process.
+Any more than eleven phases of care do not contribute to the AN-SNAR classification process.